forter/security-101-for-saas-startups/security.md

 * It's very easy to install an Endpoint Security Product.
 Make sure the product supports the operating system of all of your laptops.
 Configure automatic updates, send an email alerts (could be noisy), and block all incoming connections.
 The last one is important for developers running servers locally.

-* It is better to install the antivirus before the employee arrives, as there are many developers that installing an anti-virus turns them down.
+* It is better to install the antivirus before the employee arrives, as there are many developers that installing an antivirus turns them down.

-* Most products have an export/import functionality, which makes it easier to setup.
+* Most products have an export/import functionality, which makes it easier to set up.

 * There are extra protection products on top of an antivirus called EDR (Cyberreason, BlackCobalt) but these are usually costly.